nctsiridis/cmatrix/README.md

 # CMatrix
-A version of CMatrix implemented with Conan.
+A conan package for working with matrices in C.